sigstore/cosign/doc/cosign_sign-blob.md

       --fulcio-url string                                                                        [EXPERIMENTAL] address of sigstore PKI server (default "https://fulcio.sigstore.dev")
   -h, --help                                                                                     help for sign-blob
       --identity-token string                                                                    [EXPERIMENTAL] identity token to use for certificate from fulcio
+      --insecure-skip-verify                                                                     [EXPERIMENTAL] skip verifying fulcio published to the SCT (this should only be used for testing).
       --key string                                                                               path to the private key file, KMS URI or Kubernetes Secret
       --oidc-client-id string                                                                    [EXPERIMENTAL] OIDC client ID for application (default "sigstore")
       --oidc-client-secret string                                                                [EXPERIMENTAL] OIDC client secret for application